serverless/blog/posts/2017-03-14-serverless-v1.9.0.md

 ### Enhancements & Bug Fixes

-This release also fixes some other bugs and introduces some enhancements.
+This release also fixes some other bugs and introduces several enhancements.

 > Thanks for reporting bugs and opening issues!